 The FDA: Science, Health Policy, and Regulation in an Uncertain Environment

 The FDA is a science-based regulatory agency whose mission is to protect and promote the public health.
 It exists at the interface of science, law, and policy—and some would say, increasingly, politics.
 This course explores the complex scientific and policy issues the FDA must address in regulatory decisions that affect all Americans and cover products that account for approximately one-fifth of the American economy.
 It reviews some of the major forces that have shaped the FDA, surveys the broad range of FDA’s regulatory mandate, explores the FDA’s role as gatekeeper for emerging medical technologies, and examines the current state of the agency in a rapidly changing environment.
-This course is an elective for Advanced Studies in Technology Transfer.

 - Understand the FDA’s mission, how that mission has evolved, and how science informs the FDA’s policy and pro-duct decisions